boblemarin/MIDI.js/README.md

-# MIDI.js - an tiny helper around the WebMIDI API
+# MIDI.js - a tiny helper around the WebMIDI API

 MIDI.js is a tiny library providing some help to kick-start WebMIDI-enabled projects.